 In other words, anything you’re doing now can always lead to this position.
 All you need is the specific skill set required, and you’ll be able to land your first job and start building a career.
 However, many have a Bachelor’s degree, and a Master’s degree is much more advantageous.
 Here are the main four steps to follow:

 Many research analysts complete additional professional certifications after completing their undergraduate studies.
 There’s a reason why research analysts account for such a large percentage of CFA charterholders.
-The expertise you gain as a CFA charter holder is essential for conducting research analyst tasks on a daily basis.
+The expertise you gain as a CFA charter holder is essential for conducting research analyst tasks daily.
 Others who want to be research analysts prefer to get their MBA.

 Earning more qualifications will benefit you in two ways, regardless of the path you take.
 It will, first and foremost, improve your knowledge, skills, and capacities.
-Second, additional certificates show potential employers that you can take on and overcome challenging tasks, as well as that you are committed to investing time and money in your professional development.
+Second, additional certificates show potential employers that you can take on and overcome challenging tasks and that you are committed to investing time and money in your professional development.

 It’s difficult to go straight from university to your dream job.
 That’s where an internship comes in, as it may give you valuable industry experience while you’re still a student and help you prepare for positions after graduation.
 Your university’s career listings and internship opportunities are excellent places to start looking for internships.